Mona Hatoum

 Hatoum was awarded the Joan Miró Prize (2011), the 10th Hiroshima Art Prize by the city of Hiroshima (2017) and most recently the Praemium Imperiale by the Japan Art Foundation for her lifetime achievements in the category of sculpture (2019).
 She is the current recipient of the 2020 edition of the Julio González Prize awarded since 2000 by the Institut Valencià d’Art Modern (IVAM) where her monographic exhibition is currently on view until September 12, 2021.

-Recollection, 1995
+RECOLLECTION, 1995

 Mona Hatoum is an artist whose experience of conflict and displacement has informed her work.
 Her frequent use of her own hair in her work brings into focus the human body, its intimacy and its traces.
 Her installation, Recollection, comprises a table with a loom used to weave human hair, hundreds of small balls of hair strewn around the floor as well as long strands hanging from the ceiling down to shoulder height.
 Having spent several years collecting and rolling her own hair into cocoon-like balls between her palms, Hatoum eventually used this material for Recollection as part of the exhibition Inside the Visible in Kortrijk.
 Located inside a sixteenth-century beguinage, the installation acts as a commemoration of the women who once populated the building.